Xanthophyllum longum

 Xanthophyllum longum is a tree in the family Polygalaceae.
-The specific epithet longum is from the Latin meaning "long", referring to the petioles.
+The specific epithet longum is from the Latin meaning 'long', referring to the petioles.

 Description

 Xanthophyllum longum grows up to 5 m tall with a trunk diameter of up to 10 cm.
 The bark is pale greenish or blackish.
 The brownish fruits are round and measure up to 1.7 cm in diameter.

-Distribution and habitat
+Range and habitat

-Xanthophyllum longum is endemic to Borneo and known only from Sabah.
-Its habitat is lowland forests.
+Xanthophyllum longum is endemic to Borneo and known only from Sabah, where it is known only from Sg Pinangah Forest Reserve.
+The species' current estimated extent of occurrence (EOO) and area of occupancy (AOO) are 4 km2.
+It grows in lowland rain forests along streams and on hillsides on undulating land between 350 and 500 metres elevation.

+Conservation

+Urbanization and habitat loss have reduced its area of occupancy by 67%, and its extent of occurrence (EOO) by over 90%.
+The species' remaining population is within a commercial forest reserve, which is open to logging.
+Its conservation status is assessed as critically endangered.